tayhalll12c/osTicketPostInstall/README.md

 <img src="https://i.imgur.com/qE0YRtl.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Set a name, username, and email (samples are used in this case).
+Then, click 'Set Password'.
 </p>
 <br />